 How faithful an adaptation should be is an open question, it all depends.
 Being too faithful might ruin the film, even though it might work for a TV-series where there is more time available.
 It is a common mistake among filmmakers that they try to get as much from the novel as possible into the film.
 Maybe it would help if we stopped using the word "adaptation" and instead used the word "interpretation".

 Another flaw in the argument is that it compares two things that are not necessarily comparable.
 Apocalypse Now (1979) is based on Heart of Darkness, written by Joseph Conrad, but which one is best, the book or the film?
 Yes, you could on an individual level prefer one over the other, but that is not enough to make it into some general principle.
 Besides, it is two different art forms and should be judged on different grounds.
 This is why it is a mistake to say that books are better than films.
 It is a bit like saying that apples are better than oranges.
 Why?
 Because you think so?
 That is not a valid point.
 How do you compare a long take in deep focus in the film with the description on the page in the book?
 How is one better than the other?
+Is Shakespeare's King Lear automatically better than Kurosawa's version of it, Ran (1985)?

 When you see a film it is true that you often see everything (but not always, violence might sometimes be suggested or hidden, as are often monsters in horror films) whereas in a book you must make the images yourself.
 But on the other hand in a book the only thing you get is exactly what the writer has put there.
 There is nothing else.
 When you watch a film there are always a lot of things which are just there, even if nobody put them there especially for you.
 A street scene in a film will be filled with people, buildings, the clouds on the sky, birds flying and so on, and you can choose to look at that instead of the main characters arguing in the centre of the image.
-When you read the book you don't have the luxury to choose which words to read, you must read them all.
+When you read the book you do not have the luxury to choose which words to read, you must read them all.
 Well, you could of course choose to ignore some pages, or the whole second half of the book if you find it boring, but that is not the same.
-I'm not saying one is better than the other, my point is only that you do not necessarily have more freedom when reading a book than when watching a film.
+I am not saying one is better than the other; my point is only that you do not necessarily have more freedom when reading a book than when watching a film.

 I was partly inspired for this post by my friend Paisley Livingston's recent research on the subject of adaptations.
 See an example here: http://www.ingentaconnect.com/content/berghahn/proj/2010/00000004/00000002/art00007